I thought I saw Jeff Buckley in the river that night. I waded out in the wake and was but a few strokes from catching up with the ghost.

 He was out there—of this much I am certain—and in pursuit I looked back to see the girls walk down to the water, peering out into the darkness, looking for us.
 It was a bastard current brought me back to the beach, but that which has returned is but half of he who ventured out; I was cleaved by a current in opposition.
 I emerged from the dark water, newly amphibious, feeling my feet planted firmly on solid ground, while part of me remains aqueous and swims now with my dream brother.

-I concede that change takes time---is inevitable, even; it's a wayward hustle that's my fodder here.
-Above all, I know that I am fortunate.
+I believe metamorphosis is a matter of entelechy; it's a wayward hustle that's my fodder here.
 But I still look to the night sky and say a prayer to Polaris.
-One fine morning---
+One fine morning--

-So I beat on, south of sin.
+So I beat on.
 It's a practical matter when you get down to it.
 Bound or blogged, from inside the amber, to write and to live, to walk that line...